-A summary is given of the text in the article concerning the definition of the flipped classroom, active learning, importance of a good design and some conclusion of the author.
+A summary of the text in the article concerning the definition of the flipped classroom, active learning, the importance of a good design and some conclusions of the author.

-The complete article and the literature can be found here: A Flipped Classroom Model for Developing Universities in Developing Countries, Muesser C. Nat.
+The complete article and the literature are here: A Flipped Classroom Model for Developing Universities in Developing Countries, Muesser C. Nat.
 Global Learn 2015 – Berlin, Germany, April 16-17, 2015.

-A flipped classroom method has two main components: delivery of instruction online and move active learning into the classroom.
+A flipped classroom method has two main components: delivery of instruction online and moving active learning into the classroom.

 In developing a flipped classroom method, strategies for these two components are varied and flexible.
-Therefore, while developing this approach for developing universities in-class and out-of-class activities should be chosen based on student and university needs.
+Therefore, in-class and out-of-class activities should be chosen based on student and university needs while developing this approach for developing universities.